Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

   timestamp: number;
   /** Score in 0-1 range (0 = complete failure, 1 = perfect recall) */
   score: number;
-  /** Type of evaluation used */
+  /** Type of evaluation used - optional if difficulty is provided directly */ evaluationType?: string;
-  evaluationType: string;
   /**
-   * How effectively this evaluation tests different taxonomy levels
+   * How effectively this evaluation tests different taxonomy levels - optional if evaluationType is provided
    * Maps level names to multipliers (0-1 range)
-   * Higher multipliers mean this evaluation type more effectively tests the given level */
+   * Higher multipliers mean this evaluation type more effectively tests the given level */ difficulty?: number | Record<string, number>;
-  taxonomyLevels: Record<string, number>;
   /** Memory stability after this review (in seconds) */ stability?: number;
   /** Recall probability at time of review (0-1) */